Professional certificate: palliative care

-PHAR:6501 Principles and Mechanisms of Chemical Toxicology1 s.h.
+PHAR:6501 Principles and Mechanisms of Chemical Toxicology 3 s.h.

 General principles and basic mechanisms of chemical and pharmaceutical toxicology; drug/toxicant disposition, including biotransformation and bioactivation to electrophiles.

-Kinetics of drug absorption, distribution, and elimination, including development of mathematical models.
+Application of pharmacokinetics and pharmacodynamics principles in pharmaceutical research.
+Prerequisites: PHAR:8146 or PHAR:4146.
 Requirements: two semesters of calculus and one semester of statistics.

 Introduction to key principles and concepts for research in experimental therapeutics; basic principles related to drug disposition, toxicity, and efficacy.